Understanding Coulrophobia: Symptoms, Causes, Diagnosis, and Treatment

 Exposure Therapy

-Exposure therapy is a subset of CBT that focuses specifically on gradually exposing individuals to their fear in a controlled setting.
+Exposure therapy is a subset of CBT that focuses specifically on gradually exposing individuals to their fears in a controlled setting.
 The aim is to reduce the fear response through repeated exposure, eventually leading to habituation.
 This method is often effective in diminishing the fear associated with clowns.

 Medication